Gabby Street: Biography

 The Cardinals faltered in 1932, winning only 72 games and finishing tied for sixth, 18 games out, and had improved only to fifth in July 1933.
 Street was dumped on July 23 and replaced by his second baseman, Frankie Frisch.
 The next two seasons, he managed the Mission Reds, but in 1935 he was suspended from the Pacific Coast League indefinitely for assaulting an umpire.
-After that, he managed in the AA American Association for a few seasons, then made a return to the Mound City as skipper of the 1938 St. Louis Browns.
+After that, he managed the St. Paul Saints of the American Association in 1936 and 1937, before returning to the Mound City as skipper of the 1938 St. Louis Browns.
 The habitually bottom-feeding Brownies finished seventh in an eight-team American League, winning only 53 games.
 The '38 season put a cap on Street's major league managerial career.
 In all or parts of six years, he won 365 and lost 332 (.524).

 Street would return to St. Louis and the major leagues, however, as a color commentator for Cardinals and Browns radio broadcasts after the Second World War, working with young colleague Harry Caray.
 After battling cancer successfully in 1949, Street fell victim to heart failure in his adopted hometown of Joplin, Missouri, in February 1951.
 He died at 68 years of age.

 Street's likeness made a brief cameo appearance on the Simpsons episode: "Homer at the Bat" (1992) as one of the would-be ringers for Mr. Burns' softball team.
 Mr. Burns has planned to have Street play catcher until his assistant Smithers has to point out that all of the players Mr. Burns had selected had long since retired and died.

 In the book Catching the Moon: The Story of a Young Girl's Baseball Dream by Crystal Hubbard, Gabby Street runs a baseball camp.
 The main character is denied based on the fact she is a girl.
 When she proves herself, he allows her to attend with the caveat to bring a glove and cleats.
 When she is unable to afford cleats, he buys a pair for her.
 This is based on a true story about Toni Stone and how she got her first pair of cleats.